 Based on the wide range of companies and organizations that employ medical communicators, the field is generally divided into different writing settings and specializations, each requiring specific technical writing skills or knowledge of medical terminology and practices.
 In this step, it’s important to focus on an area you’re most interested in and that best matches your skill set.

 Medical communicators come to the field from a variety of different disciplines.
 Those with a medical or science background commonly need refreshers in writing and editing mechanics, whereas medical terminology and statistics are typically more difficult for those with a writing or communications background.
-No matter what your training has been, you should take an inventory of what you know and don't know how to do.
+No matter what your training has been, you should take an inventory of your essential skills.

 As you explore the medical writing profession, the next step is to become aware of the resources available to you.
 AMWA offers many opportunities to support new medical communicators and a wealth of professional development resources to help throughout an evolving career.
 The following are some examples.